How to Sort in Excel

-Multiple-level sorting allows you to sort the data based on values in one column and then sort it again based on values in another column(s).
+Multiple-level sorting allows you to sort the data (table) by values of one column and then organize it again by values of another column(s).

-For example, we are first sorting the data set by Item name and then sorting it again by OrderDate.
-To do that, select any cell in the data set and click the ‘Sort’ Icon in the ‘Data’ tab.
+For example, we are first sorting the data set by ‘Item’ name and then sort it again by ‘OrderDate’.
+To do that, select any cell in the table and click the ‘Sort’ Icon in the ‘Data’ tab.

 In the ‘Sort’ dialog box.
 Select the ‘Item’ from the ‘Sort by’ drop-down list.
 Then click on ‘Add Level’ and select ‘OrderDate’ from the ‘Then by’ drop-down list.
 Click ‘OK’.

 Now, the records are sorted by Item first and OrderDate second.